paruls101/LegalVoiceTutor/README.md

 ## How to use it

-If you want to try this out with your own notes, here's exactly what you need to do.
+If you want to try this out with your own law notes, here's exactly what you need to do. (this probably win't work very well without case notes/for other subjects)

 ### 1. Get the code
 Clone this repo or download the folder.